unchained-capital/sxsw-arsenal/ethereum/README.md

 Truffle's most important feature (in my humble opinion) is it's testing rig.
 Ganache allows you to run tests fast and reset the state of the test blockchain.

 The tests are stored in `test`.
 Go check them out.
+Test can either be written in solidity or javascript.

 Then run the tests (make sure Ganache is running first):